Archaeological Map of the Maya Ruins of Becán

 The west plaza at the top left of the map includes the ballcourt and the back of Structure X on the east, by long low masonry structures north and south of the ballcourt, and by a series of poorly preserved structures on the west side collectively known as Structure XIII.
 Potter remarks that this group is scarcely better known today than it was at the time of Ruppert's report in 1943.

-Typical Becan checkboard architectural motifs decorate the annex to Structure IV, seen on the right in the photograph.
+Typical Becán checkboard architectural motifs decorate the annex to Structure IV, seen on the right in the photograph.
 A different type of decorative wall treatment resembling profile serpent masks adorns the terrace at level 2 of Structure IV.

 "The north facade is completely different from the others with many doorways opening into numerous rooms.
 Even without the doorways at Level 3, which are conjectural, the north side of Str.
 IV must have been much less austere and formidable than the others.
 By far the most important rooms here are those at Level 2, essentially at the same level as the plaza to the south of the structure."

-Level 3: Accessible only from courtyard on south side of building; Evidence of drains &
+Level 3: Accessible only from courtyard on south side of building; Evidence of drains & primitive toilet complete with grafitti.
+This level appears to have been part of the upper level residential complex.

 Level 4: Open residential courtyard; Rooms on three sides; Entrance from grand staircase on S.E.
-Plaza
+Plaza but no access from the north side of the building.

 On this side of the building (north side), a wide stair leads to the second level of structure IV, where the most important rooms are located.
 Doorways here open onto a wide terrace decorated with elaborate stucco work.